alvinf7989/sep10-freedom-project/blog/entry04.md

 ## Content

-Now for content, we are in the era of choosing a tool
+Now for content, we are in the era of choosing a tool for our project.
+And the tool I chose was CSS Variables.
+So, CSS Variables are variables that substitute the original element.
+This can perfectly be useful for colors when you can't remember what the hex codes are.

 [Previous](entry03.md) | [Next](entry05.md)